 - Moving expenses

 - Support payments you make for a spouse

 - Employment expenses (T2200 required)

 - Any deductions related to self-employment work

 You can subtract deductions from your total income to get your taxable income.
 If your deductions are higher than your earned income, your taxable income would be considered $0.
-For instance, say you earned $20,000, and your child care expenses, moving expenses and employment expenses totaled $23,000.
+For instance, say you earned $20,000, and your child care expenses, moving expenses, and employment expenses totaled $23,000.
 Your taxable income would be $0, as opposed to -$3,000.
+It helps to know which deductions you can carry forward, like moving expenses, to future years rather than claiming the total amount in one year and losing the remaining balance.
+TurboTax standard products or higher can help you optimize the use of your deductions.

 Your Federal Tax Bracket Depends On Your Taxable Income